Now, April is quite a decent time to visit Vienna.

 The Vienna concert season is in full swing in April, of course, but if you fancy something a little different…

-- The Vienna Blues Spring normally continues throughout April and features performances from both local and international musicians…with a focus on (guess?) blues
+- The Vienna Blues Spring continues throughout April and features performances from both local and international musicians…with a focus on (guess?) blues

 On the movie front: